 For some it can help you feel like you’re proving yourself.
 Writing over 50,000 words can be akin to climbing a mountain.
 Both require skill and stamina, and both can feel like a great achievement when you complete them.
 For those who gain their self-confidence from external things, such an achievement can boost self-esteem.

 6.)
-Why write a novel?
 To connect with people and help them feel like they’re not alone

 In life we often have a tendency to hide certain aspects of ourselves that are a bit dark or that we fear will be considered to be weird, wussy or otherwise unacceptable by society.
 When characters in books are portrayed as having such very human traits that we can secretly relate to, it can make us feel like we’re not alone.
 By writing a book with such characters (often based on yourself or other real people that you personally know) you as the author can feel like you’re helping people to feel like they’re less alone, and that act of reaching out to others in this very real, honest way can feel good.

 7.)
-Why write a novel?
 To leave something behind when we’re gone

 As mortals, many of us have a desire to matter and to leave a mark on the world even after we’re long gone.
 By sharing a part of yourself through a book, you leave behind something that can outlive you by centuries.
 We’re still reading writing by the likes of Pliny the Elder and Homer almost 2000 years after they wrote them.
 If the thing that you leave behind has the potential of making a positive impact to the world in some way, all the better.